renatoparedes/scikit-neuromsi/docs/source/installation.rst

 Installing the development version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you’d like to be able to update your scikit-neuromsi code occasionally with the latest bug fixes and improvements, follow these instructions:
+If you’d like to be able to update your Scikit-NeuroMSI code occasionally with the latest bug fixes and improvements, follow these instructions:

 Make sure that you have Git installed and that you can run its commands from a shell.
 (Enter *git help* at a shell prompt to test this.)

-Check out scikit-neuromsi main development branch like so:
+Check out Scikit-NeuroMSI main development branch like so:

 .. code-block:: console